-Each issue of Rock and Ice contains approximately four features, with over a dozen standing departments including the analytical Accident Report, various interviews in the Spotlight and What I've Learned departments, Training and Medicine departments, gear reviews, a section of coping and survival stories called My Epic, personal and humor columns, and photo galleries.
+Each issue of Rock and Ice contains approximately four features, with over a dozen standing departments including the analytical Accident Prevention, various interviews in the Snapshot (previously called Spotlight) and What I've Learned departments, Training and Medicine departments, gear reviews, a section of coping and survival stories called My Epic, personal and humor columns, and photo galleries.
 Features range from adventure stories to destination pieces, human-interest profiles, topical and historical pieces, and polemics.

-The magazine maintains a robust website presence, with continual news and video updates, a weekly e-mailed newsletter containing an essay by an editor, also news reports, photos and video.
+The magazine maintains the world's top climbing website, rockandice.com, with continual news and video updates, and a weekly e-mail newsletter [click here to sign-up].
 Another weekly e-blast is the popular Friday item called Weekend Whipper, which shows climbing falls and gives commentary or explanation.

 The magazine is available in print or digital editions worldwide.